 Taxation law in Thailand covers both National and Local Taxes.
 The central government as mandated by law as the main authority for its implementation.
-The majority of tax collection is vested to the Ministry of Finance.
-The Ministry of Finance is responsible for its administration and implementation through its 3 departments as govern by the Revenue Code of Thailand.
+The majority of tax collection is vested in the Ministry of Finance.
+The Ministry of Finance is responsible for its administration and implementation through its 3 departments as governed by the Revenue Code of Thailand.

 Meanwhile, for the Local Taxes, the Local Governing bodies deal with the collection of property and municipal taxes.

 There are different categories of Tax in Thailand, to name a few:

 Note that Personal Income Tax (PIT) is normally a direct tax levied on any income of a person.
 The definition of a person means any individual or a non-juristic body of person or an ordinary partnership and an also an undivided estate.
 Generally, any person who is liable for personal income tax has to calculate their tax liability and also file tax return and pay the taxes, if any are due yearly.
 There are exemptions which are granted to certain persons which may include United Nations officers, visiting experts or diplomats under the terms of international and bilateral agreements this Thailand.